Moffein/SniperClassic/Release/README.md

 	- Fixed camera issues with Frost Relic.
 	- Removed cooldown.
 	- Backup Mags now increase max charge capacity.
-		- +3s charge duration, +200% max charge damage.
+		- +3s charge duration, +2x max charge mult
-	- Reworded description to use percents.
-		- The +200% number refers to a 3x damage multiplier.
-100% base damage, plus 200% extra damage added on.
-		- This is a bit unintuitive, but it shows the stacking behavior better since the skill gives +200% extra damage per 3s spent charging.
 	- Now only stuns when fully charged.

 	*Being unable to use the scope without wasting a cooldown felt awkward, and after playtesting with this, I've found that removing the cooldown doesn't actually make too much of a difference balancewise.
-Backup Mags increasing the max charge capacity also hads the side effect of making attack speed more useful due to the increased maximum charge time.*
+Backup Mags increasing the max charge capacity also has the side effect of making attack speed more useful due to the increased maximum charge time.*

 - Military Training (Backflip)
 	- Now automatically activates sprint when used.
 	- No longer affected by mods that modify Acrid's Leaps.
 	- Now stuns nearby enemies.

+*This effect should help turn this into a setup/combo tool, instead of purely being for repositioning.*

 - Combat Training (Roll)
 	- Cooldown increased from 4s -> 6s
 	- Velocity increased 45%
 	- Now automatically activates sprint when used.
 	- Now gives 1s of invisibility.

+*Invis + increased distance should hopefully make this better for actually evading attacks.*

 - Spotter: FEEDBACK
 	- Fixed anims not being synced online.